Fall 2022 Student Organization Event Procedure Disclaimer:

-Student organizations are prohibited from holding in-person events, meetings, and activities either on or off campus.
-In addition, the following in-person elements will not be approved for student organization events and as such should be excluded from your planning processes:
+Student organizations are encouraged to hold in-person events, meetings, and activities either on or off-campus in virtual, in-person, or hybrid modes in accordance with the Fall 2022 Event Guidelines.
+The following in-person elements will not be approved for student organization events and as such should be excluded from your planning processes:

-- Food for public consumption provided by the organization
+- Indoor food for public consumption provided by the organization

-Failure to comply with these virtual student organization procedures and requirements could ultimately result in your organization’s loss of University recognition and the benefits associated with that status for the remainder of the 2020-2021 Academic Year to be reviewed for Fall 2021.
+Failure to comply with these student organization procedures and requirements could ultimately result in your organization’s loss of University recognition and the benefits associated with that status for the 2022-2023 Academic Year.
 Furthermore, confirmed student organization procedure violations, including but not limited to event registration, may ultimately lead to individual student conduct proceedings.

-The following sections of the Student Organization Handbook are provided for reference and are applicable when student organizations are allowed to hold in-person events.
-Prior to the start of the Spring 2021 semester, these procedures will be reviewed and updated in accordance with University and Los Angeles city and county of guidelines.
+The following sections of the Student Organization Handbook are provided for reference and are applicable when student organizations are allowed to incorporate them into their events.
+Prior to the start of the Spring 2022 semester, these procedures will be reviewed and updated in accordance with the University, state, Los Angeles city, and county guidelines.